jwpconsulting/projectify/frontend/src/messages/en/help/workspaces.md

 open up a context menu where you can access the current workspaces settings page.

-The workspace settings consist of four pages:
+The workspace settings consist of six tabs:

 - **General**,
+- **Projects**,
+- **Labels**,
 - **Team members**,
 - **Billing**, and
 - **Quota**,

-**General** provides information on your current workspace such as the name of the workspace. **Team members** allows you to add, edit permissions and delete team members. **Billing** provides a way for you to amend your account billing details. **Quota** shows you how many more items you can create in your Projectify workspace.
+The **General** tab provides information on your current workspace such as the name of the workspace.

+The **Projects** tab shows all projects in your workspace, including archived ones.
+You can edit, archive, and delete your projects.
+To learn more about the projects tab, visit the [projects help](/help/projects).

+The **Labels** tab allows you to create, edit and delete labels for organizing your tasks.
+To learn more about the labels tab, visit the [labels help](/help/labels).

+The **Team members** tab allows you to add, edit permissions and delete team members.
-To learn more about the team members page, visit the [team members help](/help/team-members).
+To learn more about the team members tab, visit the [team members help](/help/team-members).

+The **Billing** tab provides a way for you to amend your account billing details.
-To learn more about the billing page, visit the [billing help](/help/billing).
+To learn more about the billing tab, visit the [billing help](/help/billing).

+The **Quota** tab shows you how many more items you can create in your Projectify workspace.
-To learn more about the quota page, visit the [workspace quota help](/help/quota).
+To learn more about the quota tab, visit the [workspace quota help](/help/quota).

 # Delete a workspace